Diversity & Inclusion Statement

 EDNC Curacy/Assistant Pilot Program

-The Episcopal Diocese of Northern California is pleased to announce the launch of a three-year curacy program, starting in 2026.
+The Episcopal Diocese of Northern California is pleased to announce the launch of a three-year curacy program starting on July 1, 2026.
+There are three open positions for newly ordained clergy, each of which will serve a different pair of churches.

 The program will be resource-rich with supporting education and presents a unique opportunity to practice ministry in nearby churches with very different charisms.